aristocratos/btop/README.md

 ## Compilation macOS OSX

-   Requires at least GCC 12 or Clang 16.
+   Requires at least GCC 14 or Clang 19.

-   With GCC, version 12 (or better) is needed for macOS Ventura.
-If you get linker errors on Ventura you'll need to upgrade your command line tools (Version 14.0) is bugged.

    The Makefile also needs GNU coreutils and `sed`.